Start Using PagerDuty Today

 Although the PagerDuty Dynamic Application may be aligned to any ScienceLogic device, in this section we will walkthrough creating a dedicated PagerDuty device.
-Navigate to the Discovery Console Panel by clicking on System > Manage > Discovery.
-Create a new discovery session to discover a pingable device, setting the IP address to the desired location.
-Next select “Discover Non-SNMP” devices, and when complete select Save.

 Every ScienceLogic event that matches the PagerDuty Run Book Automation policy will create a new PagerDuty incident.
 Once an incident is created, notification and escalation policies on the Pager Duty system will go into effect.